yabinmeng/dseansible/README.md

 * Installing a brand new DSE cluster
 * Upgrading an existing DSE cluster to a newer version

-This framework does have some configuration management capability (e.g. to make changes in cassandra.yaml file), but it is not a general tool to manage all DSE components related configuration files.
-It is planned for future improvement.
+This framework does have some configuration management capabilities (e.g. to make changes in cassandra.yaml file), but it is not yet a general tool to manage all DSE components related configuration files.
+However, using Ansible makes this job much easier and quite straightforward.
+I will cover this

 ## Ansible Introduction